comprna/CHEUI/README.md

 ----------------------------
 # IMPORTANT
 ----------------------------
 Please follow the instructions below carefully.
-Notice that detecting m6A or m5C requires different preprocessing scripts, CHEUI_preprocess_m6A.py for m6A and CHEUI_preprocess_m5C.py for m5C, and then the appropriate matching trained models for m6A or m5C must be used (CHEUI_m5C_model1.h5, CHEUI_m6A_model1.h5...etc).
+1. Notice that for detecting m6A or m5C, the nanopolish output files require different preprocessing scripts, CHEUI_preprocess_m6A.py for m6A and CHEUI_preprocess_m5C.py for m5C.
+2. CHEUI model 1 and 2 (read level predictions and site level predictions) also use different predictive models for m6A and m5C that have to be specified using the --DL_model flag: for m6A: ../CHEUI_trained_models/CHEUI_m6A_model1.h5 and ./CHEUI_trained_models/CHEUI_m6A_model2.h5 for m5C: ../CHEUI_trained_models/CHEUI_m5C_model1.h5 and ../CHEUI_trained_models/CHEUI_m5C_model2.h5

 ----------------------------